Hangouts & Haunts (Updated)

 1387 H Street

-Rose's Dream: Bar with live music (jazz, r&b, and go-go) and karaoke nights.
+Rose's Dream: Bar with live music (jazz, r and b, and go-go) and karaoke nights.
 No food, but you can carry up food from the Caribbean carry-out downstairs.
 Full bar with bottled beers.
-Recently suffered a fire that gutted the bar.
-Expect a quick recovery.
-The Caribbean restaurant downstairs IS OPEN.
+Moving down a few doors soon.

 1370 H Street